 In contrast, most American-made laptop computers and smartphones can be used in Spain and the rest of Europe with a simple, inexpensive plug adapter-widely available in Madrid-as most models adapts themselves to the change of voltage.
-(For example, all Apple products only need the simple plug adapter.)
+(For example, all Apple products (iPhones, Macbooks, etc.) only need the simple plug adapter.)